 Halo: Reach is set on a planet named...
 Reach.
 Unlike last time around, you resume your role as a cyborg warrior.
 However, you aren't playing as Master Chief, but as another Spartan, Noble Six.
 If you paid attention in the other games, you know what Reach is.
 It was overrun immediately before the first game.

 Back when I first wrote about Supreme Commander, I noted that its sequel shares little of what I liked about it.
-Being so pumped about SupCom, I got hyped for SupCom 2 after reading previews in PCGamer.
+Back in the day, being so pumped about SupCom, I got hyped for SupCom 2 after reading previews in PCGamer.
 I probably preordered this, too.
 I was a fool.